Jaguar Lives!: Production

-Jaguar Lives! was the feature film debut of karate and kickboxing champion Joe Lewis and was planned as being the first in a series of action films featuring Lewis as special agent “Jonathan Cross.”
+Jaguar Lives! was the feature film debut of karate and kickboxing champion Joe Lewis and was planned as being the first in a series of action films featuring Lewis as special agent Jonathan Cross.
 Filming began on June 26, 1978 in Madrid, Spain.
-The film was scheduled for six weeks in Spain and four weeks in other countries, including Japan, Germany, Turkey, Italy, and Hong Kong.
+The film was scheduled for six weeks in Spain and four weeks in other countries, including Japan, Germany, Italy, Hong Kong and Macao.
 The original film score was composed and conducted by Robert O. Ragland and recorded in London, England with the National Philharmonic Orchestra.

 Release

 Jaguar Lives! opened in Los Angeles on August 31, 1979.

 Reception

 From contemporary reviews, Paul Taylor of The Monthly Film Bulletin declared that the film would have been more attractive nine years ago and that "there are a few signs of Pintoff's quirky humour, but overall the film registers as a tacky chore."
 Taylor noted that “only Donald Pleasence rises to the bait of his over-the-top bit-part villain."